nicholasvuono/drift/README.md

 ## What
 Drift currently implements a few key functionalities:
-- **Behvior Capturing**: capture the CLI behavior of an agent in an end to end capacity.
+- **Behavior Capturing**: capture the CLI behavior of an agent in an end to end capacity.
 - **Agent Behavior Diffing**: compare two agent runs and understand how the behavior has changed.
 - **Result Evaluation**: compares the actual effects of those two runs on a given codebase, file, directory, etc.